syncthing/syncthing/README.md

 ## Signed Releases

-As of v0.10.15 and onwards, release binaries are GPG signed with the key D26E6ED000654A3E, available from https://syncthing.net/security/ and most key servers.

-There is also a built-in automatic upgrade mechanism (disabled in some distribution channels) which uses a compiled in ECDSA signature. macOS binaries are also properly code signed.
+Release binaries are GPG signed with the key available from https://syncthing.net/security/.
+There is also a built-in automatic upgrade mechanism (disabled in some distribution channels) which uses a compiled in ECDSA signature. macOS and Windows binaries are also code-signed.

 ## Documentation